avalanche-foundation/ACPs/ACPs/108-evm-event-importing/README.md

 The `txIndex` identifies the key of receipts trie of the given block header that the `receiptProof` must prove inclusion of.
 The value obtained by verifying the `receiptProof` for that key is the encoded transaction receipt.
 The specification for EVM transaction receipts can be found [here](https://github.com/ava-labs/subnet-evm/blob/master/core/types/receipt.go#L62).

-The `logIndex` identidies which event log from the given transaction receipt is to be imported.
+The `logIndex` identifies which event log from the given transaction receipt is to be imported.

 Must emit an `EventImported` event upon success.